lanl/pyDNA_EPBD/README.rst

 |pic2| |pic3|

-Figure 2: Overview of flipping profile for p5 wild type and mutant type []
+Figure 2: Overview of flipping profile for p5 wild type and mutant type.

 **Option 2: Using multiple computing nodes (slurm):**
 By default, the above example script uses single node, which is slow for a large number of sequences.
 To avail multiple nodes, we suggest to define variables as follows: